Will you be the first today to fly the new British Airways A321 with the tiny loos?

 The Club Europe wardrobe will remain but will also be used for general storage of medical equipment and may not be available for coats

-If you find yourself on this aircraft today (registration G-MEDN) please take some photos and send them over!
+If you find yourself on this aircraft today (registration G-MEDN) please take some photos and send them over.

-How to earn Avios from UK credit cards (January 2021)
+How to earn Avios from UK credit cards (April 2025)

-As a reminder, there are various ways of earning Avios from UK credit cards.
+As a reminder, there are various ways of earning Avios points from UK credit cards.
 Many cards also have generous sign-up bonuses!

-There are two official British Airways American Express cards:
+There are two official British Airways American Express cards with attractive sign-up bonuses:

 British Airways American Express Premium Plus

-25,000 Avios and the UK’s most valuable credit card perk – the 2-4-1 companion voucher Read our full review
+30,000 Avios and the famous annual 2-4-1 voucher Read our full review

-You can also get generous sign-up bonuses by applying for American Express cards which earn Membership Rewards points, such as:
+You can also get generous sign-up bonuses by applying for American Express cards which earn Membership Rewards points.
+These points convert at 1:1 into Avios.

 American Express Preferred Rewards Gold

-Your best beginner’s card – 20,000 points, FREE for a year & two airport lounge passes Read our full review
+Your best beginner’s card – 30,000 points, FREE for a year & four airport lounge passes Read our full review

 The Platinum Card from American Express

-30,000 points and an unbeatable set of travel benefits – for a fee Read our full review
+80,000 bonus points and great travel benefits – for a large fee Read our full review

 Click here to read our detailed summary of all UK credit cards which earn Avios.
 This includes both personal and small business cards.

-Comments (78)
+Comments (75)